 Main content | back to top

-Shell has developed its major Cardamom oil and gas field in the deep waters of the Gulf of Mexico.
+Shell has developed the Cardamom oil and gas field in the deep waters of the Gulf of Mexico.
 The Cardamom project is expected to produce 50,000 barrels of oil equivalent (boe) a day at peak production.

 |Location:||Gulf of Mexico, USA|